ajitkoti/papertrail/content/post/2009-06-29-sosp-2009-program-available.md

 ---
 The accepted papers for SOSP 2009 are [here](http://sigops.org/sosp/sosp09/program.html).
 As ever, some excellent looking papers.
 If you search for the titles you can often turn up drafts or even the submitted versions.

-The best looking sessions to me are &#8216;scalability&#8217; and &#8216;clusters&#8217;, but there&#8217;s at least one great looking title in every session.
-I&#8217;ll start posting some reviews once I find some bandwidth (and have finished the computation theory series &#8211; next one on its way).
+The best looking sessions to me are 'scalability' and 'clusters', but there's at least one great looking title in every session.
+I'll start posting some reviews once I find some bandwidth (and have finished the computation theory series - next one on its way).

 Congratulations to all accepted authors!